The Path of Dreams - Traumpfad

 In earlier times, wagons must have collected the grapes from the rows of vines.
 A rusty winch in one village must have been used to pull heavy loads of grapes up and down the steep slopes.
 In another, a tower near the Mosel supported the cables to run a ferry across.
 The ferry needed no power other than the river current.

-At some point, we left the Mosel to turn into another valley.
-The path climbed gently until we found ourselves on a high plain.
-The Mosel cut a valley into the plain, so that the river bed was actually in a canyon.
+The Mosel cut a gorge into the plain, so that the river bed looks like it is surrounded by hills.
 The broad meadow was just as inviting as the earlier paths and the sun was just as delightful.
 There was a ring of standing stones, either old or modern, in the distance.
 It was almost unreal.

-An older pair of hikers passed us.
-They didn’t seem to be going fast but they were soon in the distance ahead of us.
-We saw them much later, having a picnic by the trail side, just before we got to a lot of boring pavement.
+An pair of older hikers passed us who didn’t seem to be going fast, but they were soon in the distance ahead of us.
+We saw them much later, having a picnic by the trail side, just before a lot of boring pavement.
 Experience must help people pick out picnic spots.
-Role models for adventure pop up in surprising places.

 By the time we had walked a few hours, we had gotten less tired or had found our stride or felt virtuous because we didn’t need parking, because we felt we could walk forever.
 When I was 10, I used to explore with my brother in the same way.
 A peanut butter sandwich in a backpack, a walking stick, and eyes to see what is in front of you.